marcoklaassen/flink-demo/README.md

 * create a new project `flink` with `oc new-project flink-demo`
 * apply the manifests for
   * minio (to manage s3 buckets for success / error data sinks and the flink state)
   * strimzi for kafka instance and the kafka bridge to be able to produce new messages via http
   * tekton pipeline to build the java application and the custom flink base image
   * nexus server to manage the jar artifact
+  * grafana to setup the grafana instance, the prometheus datasource and the dashboard

 ```
 oc apply -f minio
 oc apply -f strimzi
 oc apply -f tekton/pipeline
 oc apply -f nexus
+oc apply -f grafana
 ```

+> For the grafana deployment you have to replace the `datasource.yaml.example`.
+There is a `token` available in the created `grafana-serviceaccount-token` secret.
+For this demo there is no solution to inject the secret in a more secret way.
+Keep in mind that this is not a good solution when it comes to production deployments.

 ### Configure Minio